jaytimm/PresElectionResults/wikipedia.md

   mutate(which_table = ifelse(NAME %in% c('New York', 'Missouri'), 3, 2))
 ```

+This piece gets the bulk of historical election returns.

 ``` r
 states_correct <- list()
 for (i in 1:nrow(states)) {